-Not depicted from the real world remains a huge debate, if ever possible at all.
+Not being drawn from the real world remains a huge debatable subject.

-My name is Suhail Mitoubsi and I am a non-representational abstract painter.
-I work from my home in beautiful Teesside, north east England.
+My name is Suhail Mitoubsi and I am a non-representational abstract artist.
+I work from my home studio in beautiful Teesside, north east England.

 My journey with art goes back many years ago as a young child painting watercolour figurative art and landscapes.